Marsredskies/todo-list/README.md

 Task statuses can only be `to do`, `in progress` or `done`.
 It's being validated on any operation.

 Task search in `/search-with-filters` is implemented using query builder, so no matter how many fields are used for the search and how precise the input is.
 Case insensitive
+Updating tasks via `/search-with-filters` uses query builders as well to be able to update only required fields

 # Running tests

 - Run `make db`
 - In separate terminal window run `make test`
-- Run `make stop` after tests finish
+- Run `make clean` after tests finish